obaidulsarker/database-backup-restore-scripts/PostgreSQL/Linux/README.md

 # How to take DUMP backup from PostgreSQL and restore to another server in Linux environment?

+## Prerequisite:
+### You must install PostgreSQL client (pg_dump & pg_restore) in the host machine where you run the BACKUP and RESTORE process.
+If you want to take backup from PostgreSQL server, you don't need to install PostgreSQL client.

 ## Backup process:
 ### You can take backup by using following scripts:
 #### dump_backup_database.sh: It will be used for fulll database backup.